nevadex/getjar/README.md

 ## limitations:

-- any type of jar without an indexable source (a list of versions or a list of the latest versions in all channels) will probably not make it into this unless someone makes a pull request (soup ftw)
+- any type of jar without an indexable source (a list of versions or a list of the latest versions in all channels) will probably not make it into this
-- ~~no version lists (inconsistency between minecraft version and project version, some don't have lists, etc)~~ actually might work, buildtools can scrape a web directory of ver.json files at https://hub.spigotmc.org/versions/